sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 - [Kofi Arthiabah](https://twitter.com/search?q=Kofi%20Arthiabah%20-%20TC%20and%20FWD50&src=typed_query)
 - [Andee Pittman](https://twitter.com/search?q=Andee%20Pittman%20(she%2Fthey)%20AND%20fwd50&src=typed_query)
 - Amanda Bernardo
-- Iona finichu
+- Ioana Finichiu
 - Andrea Hill
 - Mélanie Copeland
 - Rob Butler
 - Thom Kearney

-**note to Guilaume, is there a way to get just the above folks fwd50 tweets AND display them in chronological order?
-Also, is this a good list?
-I want it to be diverse.
+Note: There many others so feel free to let us know of them!

 As always with FWD50 it is impossible to leave this conference without finding new interesting people to follow.
 Some of our new follows include:

-- add twitter handles with names and what they do here
+- Yin Yin Lu